 A well-balanced diet creates healthy, happy fish.
 You want to make sure your fish are in good condition before they go into hibernation.
 When the water temperature falls below 60 degrees, the metabolism and digestion of your fish begins to slow down.
 Aquascape Premium Cold Water Fish Food is scientifically formulated to properly nourish your fish during these lower temperatures.
 Be sure to stop feeding your fish when water temperature falls below 50 degrees.

 Taking a little time and effort to prepare your pond for winter not only helps your fish survive their winter slumber, but makes your spring maintenance much easier.
-Be sure to follow these winter guidelines so you can experience the greatest joy from your pond when spring rolls around once again.
+Be sure to follow these fall & winter guidelines so you can experience the greatest joy from your pond when spring rolls around once again.